jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 ## Lab Tasks

 In this lab, you will modify an existing C++ program.
-This program reverse a GIF image file.
+This program reverses a GIF image file.

 Here are examples of reversing GIF.